Is there anything more satisfying, more American, or more delicious than a burger? I think not.

 When posed with the choice “Burger or X,” burger wins nine times out of ten.

-The question that I get most from friends looking to host a decent BBQ is – What makes a good burger?
+The question that I get most from friends looking to host a decent BBQ is – What makes a good wild game burger?
 Well, a few things.
 Scroll down for recipes if you’re already a burger master.

 - The Fat Ratio – It’s important to have enough fat in your burger to keep it from drying up and falling apart.
 That biblical first bite that oozes with succulent juices and flavor won’t happen if you don’t get your fat ratio right.
 For the best burgers, nothing below 15% fat content will do.
 More on fat ratios in venison burgers in a moment.